maserlib/maser4py/docs/source/index.md

 pip install maser.data --extra-index-url https://gitlab.obspm.fr/api/v4/projects/2440/packages/pypi/simple
 ```

-Then use the `Data` class, a wrapper around several classes that allow you to read data from many different formats, including CDF, Fits, and some custom binary formats.
-By default, the class will try to automagically detect the format of the file and use the appropriate class to read the data.
+Then use the `Data` class, a wrapper around several classes that allow you to read data from various formats,
+including CDF, FITS, and some custom binary formats.
+By default, the class will try to automagically detect the
+format of the file and use the appropriate class to read the data.

 ```python
 from maser.data import Data